gnu-octave/pkg-example/README.md

 ### Necessary files in the root directory of your package

-To give an impression what is installed from this package repository, see the following graphic.
+The following graphic gives an overview about what is installed from this package repository.

 ![img](doc/directories.png)

-On the left side is a clone of this repository, and on the right side the installed package in the default Octave package installation location.
+On the left side of the graphic above is a clone of this repository.
+On the right side the installed package in the default Octave package installation location.

 - [`COPYING`](COPYING): The license text of the package.
 If you are not a specialist in software law, we recommend to use a well established software